toidiu/toidiu.github.io/content/blog/2024_05_30_the_role_of_asn1_in_cryptography.md

 }
 ```

 > There are some other languages that do the same things as ASN.1.
-For instance, Protocol Buffers
+For instance, Protocol
-> offer both a language for defining types and a serialization format for encoding objects of the
+> Buffers offer both a language for defining types and a serialization format for encoding
-> types you’ve defined...
-ASN.1 (1984) had the significant advantage of already existing when
+> objects of the types you’ve defined... but ASN.1 (1984) had the significant advantage of
-> certificates (1988) and HTTPS (1994) were invented.
+> already existing when certificates (1988) and HTTPS (1994) were invented.

 ASN.1, while not perfect (a ASN.1 parser is complicated to implement), has become the
 standard in cryptography.